maidsafe/temp_safe_network/README.md

 ### Running tests

-Once you have your network running you can simply run `cargo test --release --features=test-utils`. `test-utils` is needed to enable some of the test setup for the clients.
+Once you have your network running you can simply run `cargo test --release`.
 This will run _all_ tests in `sn`.

 > Note: if you're running in the root directory, either `cd sn` before running tests or inclide `-p safe_network` in the cargo command to target _only_ that package.
 Otherwise you'll be running tests from _all_ crates, including sn_api and sn_cli.
-Eg: `cargo test --release -p safe_network --features=test-utils`
+Eg: `cargo test --release -p safe_network`

-In general it can be useful to scope your test running, eg `cargo test --release --features=test-utils client_api` will run _only_ the client tests.
-Or perhaps you want to ignore `proptests` as they can be quite long: `cargo test --release --features=test-utils client_api --skip proptest`
+In general it can be useful to scope your test running, eg `cargo test --release client_api` will run _only_ the client tests.
+Or perhaps you want to ignore `proptests` as they can be quite long: `cargo test --release client_api --skip proptest`